gioblu/PJON/documentation/configuration.md

    (from 5 to 22 bytes depending by configuration) */
 ```

-### Data link configuration
+#### Data link configuration
 PJON is instantiated passing a [strategy](/src/strategies/README.md) template parameter:
 ```cpp
   PJON<SoftwareBitBang> bus;
 ```
 In the example above the PJON object is instantiated passing [SoftwareBitBang](/src/strategies/SoftwareBitBang/README.md) strategy.
 Strategies are classes abstracting the data link layer, making PJON easy to be used on different media.
-It is possible to instantiate more than one PJON object using different strategies in the same sketch:
+It is possible to instantiate more than one PJON object using different strategies in the same program:
 ```cpp
   PJON<SoftwareBitBang> wiredBus;
   PJON<EthernetTCP>     tcpBus;